-Q: Are influencers worth the spend for brands?
+Q: Many brands are hopping on the influencer marketing trend.
+Do you think influencers are worth the spend for brands?

 A: Brands need to select influencers carefully, as the days of pure celebrities promoting any brand are over.
 It’s now about picking specialists with real clout and engaged followers.
 Attree still believes the power is in the niche.

 Q: Is brand storytelling the new content marketing?

 A: Storytelling has been around since the dawn of time.
 We like to use jargon and labels, but brands have been telling stories for years and it’s great to see a return to basics.
 Content marketing is a bucket for all the forms of brand storytelling.

 Q: How can marketing teams use AI to better engage?